How are Traffic Sources defined in Analytics?

 By Sean Needham

-This article provides definitions of the different types of Traffic Sources displayed in Analytics.
+This article provides information on referrers and definitions of the different types of traffic sources displayed in Siteimprove analytics.

-External Referrers (Domains): Typically refers to external referrers come from any domain that is not your own.
+External Referrers (Domains) typically refers to external referrers coming from any domain that is not your own.

-Depending on your settings in your Analytics site, it could be that you track two or more domains as your own internal domains.
-You might have this setup done if you own more than one domain and want to do cross domain tracking.
+Depending on the settings of your Analytics site, it could be that you track two or more domains as your own internal domains.
+You might have this setup done if you own more than one domain and want to do cross-domain tracking.

 Example: You own the domains "thisismydomain.com" and "thisismydomain.de" and also "superdomain.com".
 You are linking between those domains and want to track visitor behavior between them, and you have told Siteimprove to set up all three sites as internal.
 The external traffic will be traffic from all domains that are not those three internal domains.

-External Referring Pages: Pages on external domains that have referred visitors to your website.
+External Referring Pages are pages on external domains that have referred visitors to your website.

-Social Media: Social media sites that have referred visitors to your website.
+Social media and apps that have referred visitors to your website.
 Traffic from social media is also considered traffic from external referrers.